 I understand that.

-But they're in the same ball, forget it.
+But they're in the same ballpark.

 Forget how.

-They're in the same ballpark as Mitt Romney, and they get to run around saying we're dead broke, leaving the white.
+And they get to run around saying we're dead broke, leaving the west.

-Okay, I gotta get it in here.
+Okay, I got to get it in here.

 I promised I would.

-The coach, the manager of the Cincinnati Reds last night in Milwaukee at Miller Park.
+The coach, the manager of the Cincinnati Reds, last night in Milwaukee at Miller Park.

 Hope that DA doesn't get hold of this guy.